IreneByte/irenebyte/README.md

 ## 👋 Hi, I'm Irene!

 ### Who I am?
-- 3rd-year Computer Engineering student at McMaster.
+- 3rd-year Computer Engineering student at McMaster
-- Focused on embedded systems, firmware, and systems software.
+- Focused on embedded systems, firmware, and systems software

 ### What I'm working on currently
 - Building an ESP32 groundstation using FreeRTOS and WebSockets